jessehattabaugh/world/tests/README.md

 This document outlines our comprehensive testing framework that covers accessibility, performance, visual regression, security, and functional testing - all derived automatically from the sitemap.

+## System Requirements

+- **Linux Operating System**: The testing framework is designed to run exclusively on Linux
+- **Node.js**: v16 or higher
+- **Bash Shell**: Required for environment variable syntax in npm scripts

+> **Note**: This framework does not support Windows environments.
+For development on Windows machines, consider using WSL (Windows Subsystem for Linux).

 ## Overview

 Our testing framework automatically generates test scaffolds for each page in the application by reading the sitemap.xml file.
 Each page has tests for: